|

-Birding at Laguna Lodge, Lake Atitlan.
-Laguna Lodge Eco-Resort and Nature Reserve is located near Santa Cruz La Laguna on the northern shore of Lake Atitlan.
-The reserve protects a forest on the steep slopes around the lake.
-Habitat is being restored in the lower part up to 1,700 m (5,580 ft), which was used for agriculture before the nature reserve was established.
+The owners of the reserve have restored habitat in the lower part up to 1,700 m (5,580 ft), which was used for agriculture before the nature reserve was established.
 It is currently covered with dry scrub with scattered oak trees.
 The upper part harbours old growth oak forest and in the more humid sections the trees are densely covered with Spanish Moss (Tillandsia usneoides), see slide show.

 The reserve is an interesting destination for birders because of some regional endemic species.
 In 2008 Cayaya Birding staff discovered a small population of Belted Flycatcher.
 Other restricted-range species are Blue-and-White Mockingbird, Blue-throated Motmot, Rufous Sabrewing, Black-capped Swallow, Bar-winged Oriole, and Bushy-crested Jay.